udu-games/UDU_SDK_package/README.md

 * **Unity Versions:**

-   * Unity version `2020.3.22f1` & higher is compatible with the UDU controller.
-This uses the latest API compatibility level.
+   * The UDU SDK is compatible with Unity version `2020.3.22f1` and above.
    * **Note:** Using Unity versions lower than `2020.3.22f1` will cause issues.

 * **Android:** *Minimum API level ->* `Android 5.1 'Lollipop' - API level 22`.